 Eggs are a great source of protein, which is important for preventing hair loss.
 A low-protein diet puts hair growth in a “resting” phase, which can lead to hair loss and less hair growth.

 Eggs also have biotin, a B vitamin that is important for hair, skin, and nail health.
 Being low on biotin has been linked to hair loss, as well as loss of hair color.
 A 2016 study in the International Journal of Trichology found that 38% of women who said they had hair loss were deficient in biotin.
+Eating egg whites only without the yolk may predispose you to biotin deficiency.

 3. Leafy Greens